actionm/laravel-unitpay/README.md

     /**
      * Process the request from the UnitPay route.
-     * SearchOrderFilter is called to search the order.
+     * searchOrderFilter is called to search the order.
-     * If the order is paid for the first time, PaidOrderFilter is called to set the order status.
+     * If the order is paid for the first time, paidOrderFilter is called to set the order status.
-     * If SearchOrderFilter returns the "paid" order status, then PaidOrderFilter will not be called.
+     * If searchOrderFilter returns the "paid" order status, then paidOrderFilter will not be called.
      *
      * @param Request $request
      * @return mixed